precice/precice.github.io/content/docs/installation/building-from-source/installation-source-dependencies.md

 sudo apt install build-essential cmake libeigen3-dev libxml2-dev libboost-all-dev petsc-dev python3-dev python3-numpy
 ```

-These instructions are known to work for Ubuntu 22.04, 24.04, and they should apply for later Ubuntu releases as well.
+These instructions are known to work for Ubuntu 22.04, 24.04, and they should apply to later releases as well ([release history](https://endoflife.date/ubuntu)).
 See also the [Ubuntu Dockerfile used in the preCICE tests](https://github.com/precice/ci-images/blob/master/ci-ubuntu-2404.dockerfile).

 ### Debian